StefanRadu-ITSERVER/website/docs/README.md

 actionLink: https://www.youtube.com/channel/UCPIe87uLDW-QZ5FnUZqdxoA
 features:
 - title: Tutorials
-  details: Amazing tutorials about a wide range of programming languages C#, JavaScript, Python etc.
+  details: Amazing tutorials about a wide range of programming languages, frameworks and tools
 - title: Free
-  details: I am supporting free education and I believe that everyone should have access to great resources.
+  details: I support free education and I believe that everyone should have access to great resources
 - title: Up-to-date
-  details: I make continual effort to keep this website up-to-date with the latest technology trends.
+  details: I make continual effort to keep this website up-to-date with the latest technology trends
 footer: Copyright © 2018 Daniel Simionescu
 ---